 You’ll need four basic ingredients for this super easy dish.
 If you just made Thanksgiving dinner, then you likely have all of these on hand, too.

-- Shredded turkey – Try our Easy Roast Turkey Breast with Pan Gravy recipe.
+- Shredded turkey – Try our Roasted Turkey Breast with Pan Gravy recipe.
 If you don’t have turkey, you can easily substitute shredded rotisserie chicken.

 - Leftover Gravy or Cream of Chicken Soup – If buying canned soup at the store, I recommend trying to find an organic brand in the health food section to avoid all the preservatives and additives.
 You can also make your own using our Homemade Cream of Chicken Soup recipe.

 - Shredded cheddar cheese – I’ve always used shredded cheddar cheese, but feel free to buy the kind you like best.
 Colby Jack would also be yummy.